mbeddr/mps-platform-docs/src/doc/docs/mps_internal/gui.md

     It can be found in the IntelliJ IDEA [documentation](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html).
     A more technical explanation can be found in the [IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij/user-interface-components.html).

+!!! question "What exactly is an MPS action?
+How do they work?"

+    The [MPS actions](https://www.jetbrains.com/help/mps/plugin.html#actionsandactiongroups) compile down to [IntelliJ platform actions](https://plugins.jetbrains.com/docs/intellij/basic-action-system.html), so in general you actually see actions from MPS and the IntelliJ platform (e.g. Close Floating Navigation Bar).
+Most icon buttons like the buttons in the upper right corner or the image buttons in the MPS tools are also IntelliJ buttons.

+    Actions which can be enabled or disabled are of type [ToggleAction](https://plugins.jetbrains.com/docs/intellij/basic-action-system.html#useful-action-base-classes).
+They are used, for example, in KernelF in the run menu.
+There is a deprecated concept *addJavaAction* which let's you add IntelliJ actions when referencing actions in an MPS plugin.

+    To disable actions, use the [actionsfilter](http://mbeddr.com/mps-platform-docs/platform_essentials/com_mbeddr_mpsutil/#actions-filter) language.
+You can modify the shortcuts of actions locally in *Preferences->Keymap*.

+!!! question "How can I find the source of an action?"

+    There are a few different things that you could try:

+    1. Guessing.
+If the caption contains, for example, the text "Clone", search for a root node that has the name Clone in it.
+Alternatively, you can try searching through the console: `#instances<scope = global>(ActionDeclaration).where({~it => it.caption.contains("Clone"); })`
+    2. Search the MPS GitHub repository: https://github.com/JetBrains/MPS/search?q=clone+solution for commits or code mentioning your keywords.
+In this case, it is clear that the action must be called "CloneModule" based on the first results.
+    3. If you find a similar action in the same context menu, check the other actions/groups in the same module.
+In your case, you might have found the group [SolutionRefactoring](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c895904a4%28jetbrains.mps.ide.actions%29%2F1223018726868) through the [RenameModule](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c895904a4%28jetbrains.mps.ide.actions%29%2F3734045384532066586) action which contains your action.

+    If the caption is not dynamic, number 1 usually works.
+If the action is located in the *MPS.IDEA* module, you will find it in the [IntelliJ community sources](https://github.com/JetBrains/intellij-community).

 !!! question "How can you show modal dialogs for inputting text?"

     Use the class [com.intellij.openapi.ui.Messages](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.openapi.ui%28MPS.IDEA%2F%29%2F%7EMessages).